b1ueb1ues/dl/README.md

 - 1:  generate a verbose log
 - 2:  generate a verbose verbose log

-python adv/mikoto.py
+- python adv/mikoto.py
+show basic result of Mikoto's simulation

-python adv/maribelle.py 1
+- python adv/maribelle.py 1
+show result and combo loop of Maribelle
+- python adv/xander.py -3 > xander\_wp\_set.csv
+then you can use excel to open that csv and sort the result by dps to choose the best WP set.

 ...